gvwilson/sdxpy/src/intro/index.md

 What makes the others hard to understand?
 What could you add, leave out, or write differently when you report a problem that you have found?

-1. Every program contains at least one bug.
-2. Every program can be made one line shorter.
-3. Every program can therefore be reduced to a single statement, which is wrong.